hannesa2/action-android-M1/README.md

-# Android action for Apple silicon M1
+# Android action for Apple silicon arm64

 This is a collection of GitHub Actions for Android development.
-It's working on an Apple Silicon M1 custom runner with amazing fast espresso tests.
+It's working on an Apple Silicon arm64 (and older x86) custom runner with amazing fast espresso tests.
+It's very usefull when you run on own MacOS for private repositories.

 # Requirements

-Tested with **macOS-12** and **ubuntu-latest** runner images.
-It might work using other runners (including self-hosted ones) but there is no support for them.
+Tested with **macOS-13** _arm64_ and _x86_ and **ubuntu-latest** runner images.
+It might work using other runners (including self-hosted ones).

 ## Android SDK
 This repo provides an action for installing the Android SDK on the build agent.
 It will override whatever setup is